KonstantinAvdeenko/The_sum_of_multiples_of_four_numbers_in_the_user-entered_numeric_range/READ_ME_ENG.md

 and therefore setting and subsequent modification of the source code of the program.
 This program consists of the following modules:

-1) Program - the main entry point into the game application.
+1) Program - the main entry point into the application.
 2) Form1 - the main form of the program.

 The main module of Form1 contains the following main functions corresponding to the main